 Another good place for a springtime stroll is the giant Freedom Park, located a few miles from downtown between Dilworth and Myers Park neighborhoods.
 A large lake is the most scenic area of the park.

 Independence Park is a large urban park at the western end of the Elizabeth neighborhood.
 Its Rose Garden is the main attraction, looking breathtaking during the bloom season.

 Cherryville is a small city that can be reached with a 48-minute drive from Charlotte.
-It owes its name to beautiful cherry trees that were planted here by a local resident in the late 19th century.
+It owes its name to the beautiful cherry trees that were planted here by a local resident in the late 19th century.
 The town is famous for its annual Cherry Blossom Festival which takes place in mid-April on Main Street.
-Cherryville Cherry Blossom Festival features cherry desserts, eating contests, an antique car show, live music, a 5k race, music, dance, pageant, inflatables, and games.
+Cherryville Cherry Blossom Festival features cherry desserts, eating contests, an antique car show, live music, a 5k race, dances, a pageant, inflatables, and games.